Recent Examples of aquaculture from the Web

-Origin of AQUACULTURE
+Origin and Etymology of aquaculture

-+ English -culture
+Latin aqua + English -culture (as in agriculture)

 First Known Use: 1864

-Seen & Heard
+Seen and Heard

 What made you want to look up aquaculture?
 Please tell us where you read or heard it (including the quote, if possible).